FBoyles/3dsig/README.md

 You can also select an existing notebook to load from the files displayed.
 Load data/Workshop.ipynb.
 You can change the kernel used via the 'Kernel' menu on the toolbar at the top of the window.

 For the demonstration we'll be using JupyterLab, a browser-based computational environment that marries full support for jupyter notebooks with a host of handy features, such as a file browser, console, and support for multiple notebooks and test files in tabs.
 Although still in beta, the current release of JupyterLab is stable for daily use.
-If you appreciate the interactivity of jupyter notebooks but want some of the powerful features normally found in an IDE, I strongly recommend giving JupyterLab a try.
+If you appreciate the interactivity of Jupyter notebooks but want some of the powerful features normally found in an IDE, I strongly recommend giving JupyterLab a try.

 To launch JupyterLab, run:
 ```